5 Fundamental Questions (and Answers) Regarding Hotel TV Systems

 Internet Protocol Television (IPTV), also known as Smart TV Internet Protocol Television (IPTV), is a system through which television services are delivered using the Internet Protocol suite.

-This service is delivered over a network, such as the Internet, instead of being delivered through traditional terrestrial, satellite signal, and cable television formats.
+This hotel TV software service is delivered over a network, such as the Internet, instead of being delivered through traditional terrestrial, satellite signal, and cable television formats.
 This system requires a CAT 5/6 wiring set up, and cannot work over coax.

 IPTV services may be classified into three main groups: